What it costs an idea to cross a border

 What the studio is for

-The particular depth of that work is in the space between European and Asian markets — two worlds shaped by profoundly different relationships with brand, institution, authority, and trust.
-But the problem appears everywhere.
-Across Africa and the Americas too.
+Much of that work sits in the space between European and Asian markets, two worlds with profoundly different relationships to brand, institution, authority, and trust.
+But the problem appears elsewhere too.
+Across Africa and the Americas.
 Wherever an idea needs to mean something to people who did not make it.

 Her name is Ho Chiyo.
 She was born in a military compound in a second-tier Chinese city in the wake of China’s Reform and Opening-up.
 She moves through international schools, elite institutions, multilateral organisations, and the intimate dislocations of life lived between languages and cultures.
 She is constantly being defined by the structures she moves through.
 She is constantly breaking free from those definitions.